Free PDF Books

 Towne was a Methodist prior to becoming a new thought writer and publisher.
 Her contributions to the New Thought movement were recognized by her peers, and she was elected the president of the International New Thought Alliance in 1914 where she remained an influential figure until her death.

-Click for Free Books by Elizabeth Towne.
+Discover Free Books by Elizabeth Towne.

 Ralph Waldo Trine